 As a qualified Aircraft Accident Investigator, trained by the University of Southern California, he completed many accident investigations and became the trainer of accident investigator candidates.

-His expertise has a direct influence on the advanced training capabilities especially in preparing military orientated candidates.
+His expertise has a direct influence on advanced training capabilities especially in preparing military orientated candidates.

 Military and para-military entities need to make an early decision on what exactly the required outcome of the training must be.

-If the training is civilian orientated and results in a civilian licence acquired, such an aviator will not understand how military flying differs from civilian flying in application, planning and execution requirements.
+If the training is civilian orientated and results in a civilian license acquired, such an aviator will not understand how military flying differs from civilian flying in application, planning, and execution requirements.

-Should the pilot do military orientated training, it would not be possible to adhere to civilian standards regarding solo hours and captain hours specified for civilian licences.
+Should the pilot do military orientated training, it would not be possible to adhere to civilian standards regarding solo hours and captain hours specified for civilian licenses.

 Should the pilot be required to have civilian training as well, due to VIP application, the course can be extended to include the civilian examinations and solo hours required.

 Military and para-military institutions must, therefore, have their specific requirements in mind when selecting the course applied to the individual.